NicholasPowell/stateful-dialog/README.md

 ### Validation

-The library automatically validates answers:
+The library automatically validates answers with adaptive behavior based on flow context:
-- Text questions: Must not be blank
+- **Normal/Low Priority**: Text questions must not be blank, multiple choice must be from options
-- Multiple choice: Must be one of the provided options
+- **High/Urgent Priority**: Validation is relaxed - text accepts any non-blank input, multiple choice accepts any input

 Invalid answers keep the dialog in the same state.